shovalmalachi/Home_Task/README.md

 ├── .gitignore
 ├── Makefile
 ├── README.md
-└── docker-compose.yml ```
+└── docker-compose.yml```

+## Quick Start

+Run everything from scratch with a single command:

-In order to run it all from scratch, use: make run
+make run

 This command:

-builds and starts the containers waits for the application to become ready seeds the database runs the validation tests
+    1. builds and starts the containers
+    2. waits for the application to be ready

-What the HTML Page Shows
+    3. seeds the database
+    4. runs validation tests

 The HTML page:

-displays a simple Hello World page shows the number of apples in the database lists the fruit data returned from MongoDB
+- displays a simple Hello World page
+- shows the number of apples in the database
+- lists fruit data retrieved from MongoDB

-Automation
+## Automation
 The project is fully automated using:

-Docker Compose for provisioning the architecture Makefile for one-command execution and operational shortcuts seed script for deterministic database initialization test script for validation
+- Docker Compose for provisioning the architecture
+- Makefile for one-command execution and operational shortcuts
+- seed script for deterministic database initialization
+- test script for validation
-GitHub Actions CI for automated checks on push and pull request CI
+- GitHub Actions CI for automated checks on push and pull       requests

+## CI
-A GitHub Actions workflow is included to:
+The GitHub Actions workflow:

-build the containers
+- builds the containers
-start the services
+- start the services
-wait for readiness
+- waits for readiness
-seed the database
+- seeds the database
-run the tests
+- runs tests
-Design Notes
-The architecture was intentionally kept simple and clear.
-Each major component runs in its own container.
-The application includes retry logic for MongoDB connectivity during startup.
-The Makefile was added to simplify the user experience and allow both one-command execution and step-by-step contro